gmcw-team/gmcw-wiki/wiki/macros.md

 This has the same benefits and limitations as overriding functions, i.e. you cannot use the original colour unless you stop overriding it.

-_*Since Gamemaker stores colors as BGR, the hex code the the new colour will be `0x6458D1`_
+_*Since Gamemaker stores colors as BGR, the hex code of the new colour will be `0x6458D1` instead of the `#D15864` displayed on the page._

 ## Unhygienic Macros

-## Code Generation and Custom Syntax